What does the consultation process involve?

 Training visits and puppy advice visits do not need a veterinary referral and so please contact us directly to discuss your dog's training requirements.
 In some cases, a behavioural consultation may be more appropriate and a referral can be arranged.

 Stage 2: Booking a Consultation or Training Visit

-Once in contact, we can discuss your pet’s behaviour problems and I can answer any questions.
+Once in contact, we can discuss your pet’s behaviour problems and answer any questions.
+If you require any immediate help, an advice call can be arranged.
 A confirmation letter will then be sent to you which will confirm the details of your consultation.

-In order to secure the visit, a deposit of £50 for behaviour consultations and £40/45 for training visits is required.
+In order to secure the visit, a deposit of £50 for behaviour consultations and £30 for a training visit is required.
 This must be paid by cheque or bank transfer on booking the visit.
 The deposit will then be used towards the cost of your consultation, which must be paid in full on the day of your visit.

 Stage 3: The Consultation